Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie algebroids

 where $e_1$ and $e_2$ denote the constant sections $x\mapsto (1,0,x)$ and $x\mapsto (0,1,x)$.
 This bundle of Lie algebras has abelianization the bundle of abelian Lie algebras

 Notice that at $x=0$, the isotropy of $\A$ is $\g_0=\g\ab_0\simeq\R^2$, so abelian, but $\A\ab$ has smaller isotropy, namely $(\g\ab)_0=\R$. \end{example}

-In general, a bundle of Lie algebras may not admit an abilianization.
+In general, a bundle of Lie algebras may not admit an abelianization.
 Before looking at more examples, let us first take a look at some basic property of an abelianization.
-The following lemma was proved in \cite{contreras2018genus}, but it is easily seen to hold also for our definition of abelianization.
+The following lemma was proved in \cite{contreras2018genus}.
+It follows from the fact that $p$ is a surjective morphism covering the identity and that $\A\ab$ is abelian, and is thus easily seen to hold also for our definition of abelianization. \begin{lemma} If $\A\ab$ is the abelianization of $\A$, then $\I(\rho)=\I(\rho\ab)$ and $[\g_M,\g_M]\subset\ker p$. \end{lemma} Hence, $\A$ and $\A\ab$ have the same foliation.
+Since $p:\A\to\A\ab$ has closed kernel, we also deduce that: